 The Science Film Festival

-The event has grown considerably since its first edition in 2005, becoming the largest event of its kind worldwide reaching over half a million on-site viewers annually.
+.
+The event has grown considerably since its first edition in 2005, becoming the largest event of its kind worldwide.
+In Malaysia we celebrate the 10th anniversary of the Science Film Festival.